 What does Abigael mean?

 Abigael /abi-gael/ [3 sylls.] as a girls' name is of Hebrew origin, and the name Abigael means "father of exaltation".
-Abigael is a variant transcription of Abigail (Hebrew).
+Abigael is a variant form of Abigail (Hebrew) with the suffix -el.

 Abigael has 20 variants: Abagael, Abagail, Abagale, Abaigael, Abbegail, Abbegale, Abbigael, Abbigail▼, Abbigale, Abbigayle, Abbygael, Abbygail, Abbygale, Abegail, Abegale, Abigal, Abigale▼, Abigall, Abigayl and Abigayle▼.